-In early March Lutheran Social Ministries of New Jersey assembled its COVID-19 Response Team in order to plan, communicate and implement stringent infection control protocols across all of its senior living programs, housing communities and social service programs.
-We had adapted our policies and practices to the CDC and the Department of Health requirements and continue to perform revisions as necessary.
-Daily team communication is essential.
-We continually draw on each other’s strengths to make important, life-saving decisions for our residents, employees, and the community-at-large.
+In early March 2020, Lutheran Social Ministries of New Jersey assembled its COVID-19 Response Team in order to plan, communicate and implement stringent infection control protocols across its senior health and living programs, housing communities, and social service programs.
+We modeled our policies and practices to the CDC and the Department of Health requirements and continue to perform revisions as necessary.
+Daily team communication was essential.
+We continually drew on each other’s strengths to make important, life-saving decisions for our residents, employees, and the community-at-large.

 Our Response Team is led by our Vice President of Clinical Services, and includes Directors from every department within our organization, as well as representatives from our partner organizations.
-Collectively, we are managing every aspect of resident and patient care, with the exception of our independent living population.
+Collectively, we continue to manage every aspect of resident and patient care.
 The health of our patients and residents, their families, and our employees continues to be our highest priority.

-Social distancing is being strictly enforced.
+- Social distancing is being strictly enforced.
 This applies to everyone — maintaining a safe distance of 6 feet or more.
-Screening for Symptoms

-- All essential personnel are screened upon entering our senior care communities and are provided a mask and the directive to wear it at all times, in all places.
+- All personnel are screened upon entering the community and are provided a mask and the directive to wear it at all times, in all places.
 This includes all of our staff, as well as the staff of Nutrition Management, SpiriCare and Journey Hospice, and all contracted agency and privately paid aides for residents.
 All are reminded often to self-monitor for symptoms while at work and at home.
 Staff screening upon entry of building includes temperature and evaluation of these criteria:

 - Signs or symptoms of a respiratory infection, such as fever, cough, shortness of breath, or sore throat.